KingFelix/emerald/_posts/2019-08-14-lactose-intolerance.md

 ![import_code](/myDNA/img/lactose_import.PNG)

 **Step 4:** Write the code to screen for your allele in the specific positions in your genome.
-- Call a function with the name e.g. "lactoseIntolerance" and link it to your folder
+- Call a function with the name e.g. "lactoseIntolerance" and link it to your folder.
-- Screen your genotyped genome for the SNP "rs4988235"
+- Screen your genotyped genome for the SNP "rs4988235".
-- If the SNP is not present in your genotype data, try with an
+- If the SNP is not present in your genotype data, try with an imputed dataset.
 - Check your code using the follwing image:
 ![function_code](/myDNA/img/lactose_function.PNG)